 In calculating net cash related to operating activities, depreciation and amortization, which are non-cash expenses, are added back to net income.
-As a result, we have historically generated a positive amount of cash from operating activities.
+We have historically generated a positive amount of cash from operating activities.
 From period to period, cash flow from operations depends primarily upon changes in our net income, as discussed more fully below under "Results of Operations," changes in receivables and payables and net additions or decreases in our overall portfolio.